Sphereon-Opensource/SSI-SDK/packages/mnemonic-seed-manager/README.md

   - `yarn run typeorm-sqlite:migration:generate NameOfYourMigration`
 - Check in the src/migrations folders to find a file in the respective sqlite/postgres folder which contains _ NameOfYourMigration_
-- Update the index.ts file in the respective directory to include the migration.
+- Update the credential-mapper.ts file in the respective directory to include the migration.
 Users will import that file as their migrations entrypoint from their TypeORM config.
 - If you wish to check whether applying the migration works you can execute the respective